mdshakilkhan841/MERM-Authentication/README.md

 ## Acknowledgments
 - Render for hosting the live demo
-- Mailtrap for providing email testing services
+- Nodemailer for providing email services